briandelro/oeon.github.io/_posts/2013-08-19-Infrared-Interpretation-for-wildfires.md

 *My workflow as an IRIN*: download support data from the incident including most recent fire perimeter, fire line types, organizational work assignment locations (Divisions, Branches, etc.), review the weather.
 Following the airplanes with [AFF](https://www.aff.gov/) and the pilots via Twitter - I know when my fire has been flown and [the data](http://nirops.fs.fed.us/pages/imagery) is complete for download & interpretation.
 Based upon the data, I interpret and adjust the previously know heat perimeter and categorize various types of heat.
 I generate a few .PDF map products, 4 shapefiles: isolated heat points & scattered/intense and heat perimeter polygons, a .KMZ and a mission log - and return the goods to the incident.

-Infrared Interpration: a rapid and very effective use of technology to gather data & intelligence for delivery of a quality product for wildfire incident managers.
+Infrared Interpretation: a rapid and very effective use of technology to gather data & intelligence for delivery of a quality product for wildfire incident managers.

 also, you'll find me mapping fires at night as [@3400maps](http://twitter.com/3400maps)